 - Findings of Misconduct.
 In the rare case that SSA members and/or awardees engage in misconduct that violates Section E of this Policy – either based on conduct that took place outside of SSA-sponsored programs or after a finding that they violated SSA’s Meetings Code of Conduct or Ethical Publishing Guidelines – SSA will consider revoking their status as members and/or awardees pursuant to SSA’s Membership and Awards Revocation Procedures.
 As detailed in these procedures, SSA will only consider revoking an individual’s status as a member or awardee if it receives written proof from a credible body that the individual in question has engaged in misconduct.
 Examples of such credible bodies include the Federal Government’s Office of Research Integrity, other Federal or state agencies, professional organizations or societies, universities, courts, or an admission(s) of conduct by the individual in question.
 Except in the case where SSA made findings of wrongdoing in connection with SSA-sponsored programs, SSA shall not perform its own investigations in making revocation decisions.

 How to Initiate Revocation Requests.
-All revocation requests must be initiated by SSA members using a specific form.
+All revocation requests must be initiated by SSA members using the Revocation Request Form.
 Please refer to SSA’s Membership and Awards Revocation Procedures for details.

 Approved by SSA’s Board of Directors March 2022.